Models and Information Rates for Wiener Phase Noise Channels: Numerical Simulations

 \subsection{Comparison With Other Models}

 We compare the discrete-time model of the multi-sample receiver with other discrete-time models.
-The simulation parameters for our model (GK) are $\nsymb = 10^4$, $L = 16$ (with $L_{\text{sim}} = 1024$) and $S=64$ for 16-QAM ($S=128$ was too computationally intensive) and $S=128$ for QPSK.
+The simulation parameters for our model (labeled GK) are $\nsymb = 10^4$, $L = 16$ (with $L_{\text{sim}} = 1024$) and $S=64$ for 16-QAM ($S=128$ was too computationally intensive) and $S=128$ for QPSK.
+We set $\gamma^2 = 2 \pi \beta \Ts$.
+In Fig. \ref{fig:raheli_comparison}, we show curves for the approximate symbol-rate model (\ref{eq:dt-mfrx-approx}), which are labeled ASM.
+The simulation parameters for this model are $\nsymb = 10^5$ and $S=128$.